sax/blog/_posts/2016-02-16-decoupling-distributed-ruby-applications-with-rabbitmq.md

 Note that this concern also applies to naming of RESTful API endpoints and webhook payloads.
 Inconsistent naming not only wastes your time, it can waste the time of other products consuming data from your services.

+## Lapine

+All of these opinions and learnings are consolidated into a gem that we have named [Lapine](https://github.com/messagebus/lapine).
+Take a look, and try it out.

+*Thank you to Tori Scallan and James Hart for help and editing of this blog post, and to Matt Camuto for helping to make Lapine a reality.*